clearfraction/distribution/README.md

 ### <a id="install"></a>Install software

+The repository provides separate `codecs` and `codecs-cuda` bundles.
+Preferably, choose one and not install both.
+If needed, remove the existing codecs installation first.

 - `sudo swupd 3rd-party bundle-list -a` - show available bundles

 - `sudo swupd 3rd-party bundle-add codecs` - install ffmpeg & gstreamer-libav with dependencies

+- `sudo swupd 3rd-party bundle-add codecs-cuda` - install ffmpeg & gstreamer-libav with dependencies, supporting AMD (vaapi,vdpau), Intel (qsv,vaapi), and NVIDIA (nvdec,vaapi,vdpau), and includes the (nvdec,vdpau) backend vaapi drivers

 ### <a id="updates"></a>How to get updates